 If the neighboring property has electricity while your property doesn't, then you should check on whether the fuse or the micro switch that protects the HEDNO meter is down.

-If your meter doesn't include micro switch, please contact the fault center of your area.
+If your meter doesn't include micro switch, please contact the Customer service and power cut information center.

 - Check the fuse or the micro switch of your meter